samanthalwong/gammapy/docs/overview.rst

 Datasets
 --------

-Datasets in Gammapy contain reduced data, models, and the likelihood function fit statistic for a given set of model parameters.
+Datasets in Gammapy bundle reduced data (namely counts), background and sky models and the associated :ref:`_fit-statistics <fit statistic>, a log-likelihood function adapted to the type of data.`

+The map datasets represent 3D cubes with two spatial and one energy axis.
+For 2D images the same map objects and map datasets are used, an energy axis is present but only has one energy bin.

+The spectrum datasets represent 1D spectra with an energy axis.
+There are no spatial axes or information, the 1D spectra are obtained for a given signal extraction region, or ON region.

+ .
 All datasets contain a `~gammapy.modeling.models.Models` container with one or more `~gammapy.modeling.models.SkyModel` objects that represent additive emission components.

-To model and fit data in Gammapy, you have to create a `~gammapy.modeling.Datasets` container object with one or multiple `~gammapy.modeling.Dataset` objects.
-Gammapy has built-in support to create and analyse the following datasets: `~gammapy.cube.MapDataset`, `~gammapy.cube.MapDatasetOnOff`, `~gammapy.spectrum.SpectrumDataset`, `~gammapy.spectrum.SpectrumDatasetOnOff` and `~gammapy.spectrum.FluxPointsDataset`.

-The map datasets represent 3D cubes (`~gammapy.maps.WcsNDMap` objects) with two spatial and one energy axis.
-For 2D images the same map objects and map datasets are used, an energy axis is present but only has one energy bin.
-The `~gammapy.cube.MapDataset` contains a counzts map, background is modeled with a `~gammapy.modeling.models.BackgroundModel`, and the fit statistic used is ``cash``.
+`~gammapy.cube.MapDataset` contains a counts map, background is modeled with a `~gammapy.modeling.models.BackgroundModel`, and the fit statistic used is ``cash``.
 The `~gammapy.cube.MapDatasetOnOff` contains on and off count maps, background is implicitly modeled via the off counts map, and the ``wstat`` fit statistic.

-The spectrum datasets represent 1D spectra (`~gammapy.spectrum.CountsSpectrum` objects) with an energy axis.
-There are no spatial axes or information, the 1D spectra are obtained for a given on region.
-The `~gammapy.spectrum.SpectrumDataset` contains a counts spectrum, background is modeled with a `~gammapy.spectrum.CountsSpectrum`, and the fit statistic used is ``cash``.
+``cash``.
 The `~gammapy.spectrum.SpectrumDatasetOnOff` contains on on and off count spectra, background is implicitly modeled via the off counts spectrum, and the ``wstat`` fit statistic.
 The `~gammapy.spectrum.FluxPointsDataset` contains